 Here’s what I don’t like about Fresh Step:

 - creates too much dust

 I suspect that Fresh Step is still tinkering with this formula.
 Every other bag or so with be totally amazing (except for the dust) and so I’m not willing to totally give up on them yet.
 Keep at it Fresh Step!

 Read more about choosing the right cat litter by clicking here.

 How to clean a litter box

-Cleaning a litter box can be messy and a total time suck.
+Cleaning a litter box can be messy, and a total time suck.
 But a clean litter box means a happy cat and a nice clean smelling home to boot.
-You should clean your cat’s litter box every time you change out the litter.
+It would be best if you cleaned your cat’s litter box every time you change out the litter.

 Here’s what supplies you’ll need: